 To the far right is the Roman mosaic from about 200 AD found at Lydney Park Temple in Gloucestershire, UK.
 The mosaic depicts two long-necked sea dragons (click to enlarge).
 Some fish are shown in the mosaic as well.
 Creationist Paul Taylor likens the dragons to the web-footed Tanystropheus shown immediately to the right.

-The Ancient Dinosaur Depictions page describes clay figurines found in Acambaro Mexico and dated from before the second century AD.
+The Ancient Dinosaur Depictions page gives the story of the clay figurines found in Acambaro Mexico and dated from before the second century AD.
 A distinctive plesiosaur figure was also discovered (above middle).
 The pudgy body, short tail, flippers, long neck and head are all compelling.
 Another of the many Acambaro dinosaurian figurines looks like the prototypical “sea monster” (above right).
 The shorter neck is a bit more like that of the swimming pliosaurus.

 From the Pacific northwest of America comes an intriguing sea monster shaman’s rattle, shaped roughly like a plesiosaur.
 This Tlingit artifact from Alaska shows a shaman on the back of the monster, tying up a witch.
 A frog (representing and evil spirit) is on the back of the long-necked creature and another frog is emanating from the witch’s mouth.
 The piece, currently housed in the British Museum in London, certainly bears a remarkable resemblance to the great marine reptiles.